The comedy takes on metaphysical questions, but leaves God out of it

 But that eternity still feels dull.
 Of course, there’s only so much you can do without deviating from a format fit for prime time comedy.
 Still, days pass like days do in life (there is no “outside” of time like there is “outside” of space), those days are awash in material stuff and diversions like they were in life, and that stuff and those diversions leave people insatiable and frustrated like they did in life.
 What’s so good about that?

 This dullness is symptomatic of a deeper issue: Schur has very intentionally erased all notions of God and faith from the equation.
 “It is very important to make clear in the first 30 seconds of the pilot, this is not one religion’s concept of the afterlife,” Schur told The Hollywood Reporter. “…It’s about versions of ethical behavior, not religious salvation.”
 All that matters in “The Good Place” is how “nice” you were – the vague, new age hangover of the Kantian reduction of God and faith to moral action.

-Interestingly enough, you have to be one of the nicest ones with one of the highest life scores to go to this good place; you don’t get in just by being born or being yourself.
+Interestingly enough, you have to be one of the nicest ones with to go to this good place; you don’t get in just by being born or being yourself.
 (Eleanor protests at one point that she wasn’t “Gandhi,” but was “okay.”
 “I was a medium person,” she argues.
 “I should get to spend eternity in a medium place.
 Like Cincinnati.”)
 But the good place has nothing to do with God, grace, or faith – concepts that could’ve easily been incorporated without favoring any one religion’s ideas.